 Public safety entities in the U.S. -- in particular, police departments -- are about to get access to a tremendous trove of data.
-The growing amount of information could enable new data-driven policing strategies and drive public safety operations into the 21st century.
+The growing amount of information could enable new data-driven policing strategies that aim at crime prevention and drive public safety operations into the 21st century.

 In 2012, Congress created the First Responder Network Authority, known as FirstNet, which is laying the groundwork for a nationwide broadband network connecting all the public safety organizations in the U.S. At the same time, the Next Generation 911 initiative, led in part by the U.S. Department of Transportation, which oversees some aspects of the nation's emergency phone systems, is aimed at enabling more 911 calls to be made over internet protocol.
 This opens the door to text, image, audio and video data.
 In short, the data coming into emergency response centers is set to explode.

-In this interview, we talk with Rod Guy, vice president of strategy at NICE Public Safety, a unit of software company NICE Ltd. whose technology manages the data captured in 911 call centers and analyzes audio data.
+In this interview, we talk with Rod Guy, vice president of strategy at NICE Public Safety, a unit of software company NICE Ltd. whose technology manages the data captured in 911 call centers and analyzes audio data, allowing them to do incident-driven policing and other types of predictive policing that may help prevent crime.
 According to Guy, public safety groups have a big opportunity ahead of them when it comes to data-driven policing.

 Why should municipalities consider implementing data-driven policing and public safety operations?